revilowaldow/IDRotF-Obsidian/Locations/Ten Towns/Termalaine/The Blue Clam.md

 Chef has an apron and hat, is half orc

-Mine's actually been infiltrated by Kobolds
+Mine's actually been infiltrated by Kobolds!